Xiaoyu-Lu/Red-Cube-Escape/README.md

 ## Intro

-This game is based on A-Frame, because it can be ”developed from a plain HTML file without having to install anything“.
+This sci-fi room escape game is based on A-Frame, because it can be ”developed from a plain HTML file without having to install anything“.

 Aframe version: 1.0.4